 Buds become Blooms when they reach 9th grade, and they are encouraged to keep up their participation until 12th grade.
-As many girls have spent three years as a Bud, we are recognize that they are ready and up for more responsibility.
+As many girls have spent three years as a Bud, we recognize that they are ready and up for more responsibility.
 A lot of the girls become interested in finding jobs, getting "college-ready", and preparing for their futures beyond high school.
 We work to provide the space, time, and resources for our Blooms to explore and get support for all of their future goals.
-Additionally, we task them with becoming role models and mentors for the younger girls who surely are looking up to them.
+Additionally, we task them with becoming role models and mentors for the younger girls who look up to them.

 READY, SET, GO is a three-phase program designed to help girls set realistic goals and prepare for whatever the future has in store for them.